 Impact Level Medium

-Key Action Confirm your billing team uses the correct codes for hemorheograph services and that documentation reflects preoperative or postoperative peripheral artery disease evaluation — not general skin perfusion screening
+Key Action Confirm your hemorheograph claims document preoperative or postoperative evaluation of peripheral artery disease — not general skin perfusion assessment

 CMS Hemorheograph Coverage Criteria and Medical Necessity Requirements 2026

-Prior authorization is not explicitly mentioned in NCD 180 for hemorheograph services.
-That said, your Medicare Administrative Contractor may have additional local coverage determination requirements that sit on top of this national policy.
-Check with your MAC before assuming prior auth is off the table for your region.
+Prior authorization isn't mentioned in this NCD as a specific requirement.
+That said, your Medicare Administrative Contractor may apply additional local coverage determination requirements on top of this NCD.
+Check with your MAC before assuming this NCD alone governs all coverage decisions in your region.

 CMS Hemorheograph Exclusions and Non-Covered Indications